 It can be intimidating to choose a state to incorporate in.
 You don’t need to incorporate in the state where your business physically resides.
-Instead, you can incorporate anywhere.
+Instead, you can form your company anywhere.
 Which is the best state to incorporate in?
 Here are some things to consider.

 Things to Consider When Choosing a State to Incorporate